 Section 2.1 Corporate Name

 The Board of Trustees is a public body corporate called "The Florida International University Board of Trustees," with all the powers of a public body corporate under the laws of the State of Florida.

 Section 2.2 Composition

 The Board shall be composed of thirteen Trustees, six of whom shall be appointed by the Governor of the State of Florida and five of whom shall be appointed by the Board of Governors of the State University System of Florida, and all of whom are subject to confirmation by the Senate of the State of Florida.
-The other two members shall be the Chair of the Faculty Senate and the President of the University’s Student Government Association for the Modesto A. Maidique Campus and they shall also serve as voting Trustees during their terms of office.
+The other two members shall be the Chair of the Faculty Senate and the President of the University’s Student Government Association and they shall also serve as voting Trustees during their terms of office.

 Section 2.3 Powers and Duties

 The Board shall serve as the governing body of the University.
 The Board shall have the authority to carry out all lawful functions permitted by these Bylaws, by regulations and policies of the Board of Governors and by law.
 The Board’s responsibilities include:

 - Determining the mission of the University and ensuring that the mission is kept current and aligned with public purposes.